-The Converter logic shall limit the input current by limiting the AC input current.
+The Converter logic shall provide input current limiting by limiting the AC input current.
 Three (3) line-side current transformers shall be employed as a means of sensing the current amplitude.
 The DC output current limit values are as follows:

 - a.
 Input current limit setting: 110% of nominal rated current. - b.
-The AC input current limit shall be set up so that the converter can provide sufficient capacity to the inverter at the rated load and have the capability to recharge a discharged battery. - c.
+The AC input current limit shall be set up so that the converter can provide sufficient capacity to the inverter at rated load and have the capability to recharge a discharged battery. - c.
 The input current limit protects converter components from damage due to excessive input current.